Ghost Pipe (Indian Pipe)

 Leaves are absent; they are replaced by scales on the floral stem.

-Similar species: Ghost pipe is distinguished from pinesap (Monotropa hypopitys, which is its closest relative in Missouri) by its only bearing one flower per stalk.
-Pinesap usually has a cluster of several flowers on each stalk.
+Similar species: Ghost pipe is distinguished from pinesap (Monotropa hypopitys) by its only bearing one flower per stalk.
+Pinesap usually has up to 10 flowers on each stalk.
 Ghost pipe's species name, uniflora, means “one-flowered.”

 Other Common Names